shre-yes/ExpenseAI/README.md

     ```

 3.  **Install Dependencies**:
-    Create a `requirements.txt` file in the root directory with the following content:
+    Install the dependencies in the root directory with the following command:
-    ```
-    google-adk
-    pydantic
-    python-dateutil
-    ```
-    Then, install the dependencies:
     ```bash
     pip install -r requirements.txt
     ```

 4.  **Configure API Key**:
-    Create a `.env` file in the `ExpenseAI/` directory with the following content, replacing `YOUR_API_KEY` with your actual Google API key:
+    Create a `.env` file in the `ExpenseAI/` directory with the following content, replacing `PASTE_YOUR_ACTUAL_API_KEY_HERE` with your actual Google API key:
     ```dotenv
     GOOGLE_GENAI_USE_VERTEXAI=FALSE
     GOOGLE_API_KEY=PASTE_YOUR_ACTUAL_API_KEY_HERE